 Your new plant will arrive without any fungal diseases or insect pests, but if problems should occur over time, don’t wait to start treatment.
-Start by assessing the plant for one of the 7 Common Houseplant Problems, or by consulting the staff at our garden centers.
+Start by assessing the plant for one of the 7 Common Houseplant Problems, or by consulting the staff at our garden centers and plant shops.
 Follow our tips for addressing common houseplant pests and problems with the proper methods for their treatment.

 Biophilic Design: Benefits of Plants for Daily Well-Being

 Not only are houseplants a visually pleasing addition to interior spaces, they also have a direct and measurable benefit on our well-being and mental health.